WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 One of the apparent contradictions of Bitcoin is the notion that your transactions can be private but have a public transaction record.

 As a financial system, Bitcoin functions completely differently from the established banking network.
-Bitcoin allows you to store funds yourself, without the need for a third party, and therefore places the burden of keeping said funds secure and accessible on you.
+Bitcoin allows you to store funds yourself, without the need for a third party, and therefore places the burden on you of keeping said funds secure and accessible.

 While opening an account with a traditional bank or other financial institution requires significant cost and effort, creating a Bitcoin account is quick and easy to do on your home computer.
 This speedy process makes it possible to create hundreds of separate accounts if you wish.